 When did you last have your compressed air receiver tested?

 It is important to test your compressor air receiver at regular intervals throughout its working life.
-Under pressure your receiver’s wall thickness does ware down and in extreme circumstances, left un-checked could lead to the receiver exploding.
+Under pressure your receiver’s wall thickness does wear down and in extreme circumstances, left un-checked could lead to the receiver exploding.
 We have also noticed the thickness of new receivers are very close to the legal limits of operation.

 You should also have a Written Scheme of Examination if your receiver is a certain type and is included in the Pressure Systems Safety Regulations 2000 which came into force in February 2000.